Hard vs Soft Email Bounces: The Differences and How to Avoid Them

-Have you ever sent an email and shortly after received a notification saying it wasn't delivered?
-Well, this is an email bounce.
-It can be incredibly frustrating.
+Have you ever sent an email only to receive a notification saying it wasn't delivered?
+This frustrating outcome is called an email bounce, which could happen for a number of reasons.

-In this article, we'll detail the differences between email bounces, their reasons, and how to understand why they happen.
+In this article, we'll detail the differences between hard and soft email bounces, their causes, and how to improve your sender reputation while maintaining email protection for your company and recipients.

 What are Email Bounces?

-Emails are considered 'bounced' when delivery fails.
+Emails are considered “bounced” when delivery fails.
 You'll often receive an auto-response reply advising you the email has yet to reach its intended recipient.
-There are two email bounces: a hard and a soft email bounce.
+There are two email bounce types: a hard and a soft email bounce.

 Hard Email Bounce